ibm-cloud-docs/dns-svcs/sec-zone-delete.md

 1. Select the overflow menu icon ![overflow menu icon](images/overflow-icon.png) secondary zone you wish to delete and select **Delete**.
 1. Click **Delete** in the confirmation dialog box, or click **Cancel** to stop the deletion.

-## Deleting a secondary zone using the CLI
+## Deleting a secondary zone from the CLI
 {: #cli-delete-secondary-zone}
 {: cli}